mlyzy/GREClue/README.md

 (3) generate a corresponding suspiciousness ranking list for each test suite.

-(4) fix the faulty code for each suspiciousness ranking list in parallel and calculate the parallel debugging cost
+(4) fix the faulty code for each suspiciousness ranking list in parallel and calculate the parallel debugging cost:
   ```
 python debugging_cost.py   --sus sus.csv   --label label.csv
   ```